astroid-app/v2/README.md

 ### Bugs
 If you encounter bugs, errors or other things feel free to contact me or open a issue/pull request.
-If you change your code in any way that isn't supposed to change and bugs/errors occour, than **dont** contact me to ask why xyz isn't working!
+If you change your code in any way that isn't supposed to change and bugs/errors occour, **dont** contact me to ask why xyz isn't working!